lukendatigh/django-moimoi-mould/README.md

 1. Clone repository
 2. Run `pipenv shell` to create virtual environment
 3. Run `pipenv install --dev` to install packages, including development packages
-4. Edit `.env` with your own variables and add uncomment it from the  `.gitignore` file
+4. Edit `.env` with your own variables and uncomment it from the  `.gitignore` file
 5. Rename the project by running `python manage.py rename your-new-project-name-`

 ### Included